DongyangLi12/NER/README.md

 test_set = [[[word, label] for word, label in zip(words, labels)] for words, labels in data_dict['en_ewt']['test']] test_set_ood =  [[[word, label] for word, label in zip(words, labels)] for words, labels in data_dict['en_pud']['test']]
 ```
-- and the result for the fisrt element in train_set is as follow:
+- and the result for the first element in train_set is as follow:
 ```
 [['Where', 'O'],
  ['in', 'O'],